swiftlang/swift/docs/DifferentiableProgramming.md

 original type declaration.
 Properties in the synthesized `TangentVector` have the same effective access level as their corresponding original properties.

+The synthesized `TangentVector` adopts protocols from all `TangentVector` conformance constraints implied by the declaration that triggers synthesis.
+For example, synthesized `TangentVector`s always adopt the `AdditiveArithmetic` and `Differentiable` protocols because the `Differentiable` protocol requires that `TangentVector` conforms to `AdditiveArithmetic` and `Differentiable`.

 The synthesized `move(along:)` method calls `move(along:)` for each pair of a differentiable variable and its corresponding property in `TangentVector`.